MLSDev/development-standards/common/common.md

 ## Continuous Integration

-We use [Jenkins](http://jenkins-ci.org/) for Continuous Integration.
+We use [Jenkins](http://jenkins-ci.org) and [GitLab CI](https://about.gitlab.com/gitlab-ci) for Continuous Integration.

-Each app of the project should have at least 2 build configurations on Jenkins:
+Each app of the project should have at least 2 build configurations in Continuous Integration system (either Jenkins or GitLab CI):
 * **nightly** - builds are running every night, fetching the latest source from **develop** branch of Git repository.
 * **stable** - builds are running when changes available in **master** branch of Git repository.